Jump to

 Who Shouldn’t Take Adderall?

 There are several reasons you’d want to avoid Adderall.
-First of all, avoid Adderall while pregnant, as it might effect the development of your baby.
+First of all, avoid Adderall while pregnant, as it might affect the development of your baby.
 It may also be dangerous if you have an underlying condition like cardiovascular disease.

 Conclusion